 Years back when I still wondered what kind of job would make me happy, a friend told me something ridiculous: ‘there isn’t a job in the world that would make you happy, you must invent one for yourself.’
 He was right.

-This is what Zagreb Honestly is about.
+This is what Croatia Honestly is about.
 I write about travelling for experience, not sights.
 And my posts inspire people to reconnect with things and places they have been taking for granted.

 I did, and I’m having a blast.